CLOVIS-AI/Prepared/CONTRIBUTING.md

 There are many things we appreciate help with.
 The simplest is to report problems you see in the documentation or while using the project, by creating an issue.

-If you have a specific change you'd like to submit, be it documentation, bug fixes or new features, please read our guide on [how to create merge requests following our conventions](https://gitlab.com/opensavvy/wiki/-/blob/main/README.md#wiki).
+If you have a specific change you'd like to submit, be it documentation, bug fixes or new features, please read our [contribution guide](https://opensavvy.dev/open-source/index.html#contributing-to-open-source-projects).

 > Before starting making large changes, please do talk about it with us!
 Some things, in particular, deploying to new platforms requires changes on our side as well.
+>
+> The simplest way of contacting us is by creating an issue on this repository, or commenting in an existing issue.
+Some projects may also have a Discord server, if you prefer reaching us there.

 ## Issue tracking